pierre-fromager/surfaces/README.md

 A factory design pattern optimizes an exact calculus from degree with best effort.

-Riemann sum is exposed an tested here without accuracy purpose, just because it is the basement of integration theory.
+Riemann sum is exposed an tested here with no reliability purpose, just because it is the basement of integration theory.

 ## Build